 Every teacher in Years 3, 4, 5 and 6 ensures that each child is treated with the upmost care and respect.
 We provide a curriculum and learning programme that are both challenging and stimulating, ensuring that children enjoy their learning, as well as feel part of an ever-growing educational environment.

 Through Character Education, the children acquire the skills of becoming responsible global citizens, as well as learning to take ownership of their own learning.
-Our open Learning Community environment helps to provide the students with a sense of well-being and confidence in communicating in two languages.
+Our open Learning Communities environment helps to provide the students with a sense of well-being and confidence in communicating in two languages.
 Students are provided with a plethora of resources and opportunities, creating a stimulating atmosphere, where creativity, exploration and imagination are greatly encouraged and developed.

 Our bilingual teaching and learning programme in the Upper Primary helps students develop the skills they need in English and Chinese in order to become proficient speakers.
 In each area of the Learning Communities, students immerse themselves in both languages as Western and Chinese Co-Teachers facilitate learning and provide feedback.